HISTORICAL FUND OF THE LIBRARY OFETSAB

 Access to the digital version

 According to Etta Arntzen: Civil Architecture was published, in 1737, by Bernardo Vittone.
 The text is divided into five books: I. Of architecture in general (observations on the nature, objectives and principles of architecture); II.
 Iconography (plots, foundations and plants); III.
 High spelling (sections, turns, elevations and orders) IV.
 Spelling thrown (methods for projecting plans on the surface); v.
-Geodesy (methods for transforming one geometric shape into another; methods for subdividing geometric figures).
+Geodesy (methods to transform one geometric shape into another; methods to subdivide geometric figures).
 Some of the 79 images that illustrate the text are signed by Guarini himself, Abbiati and Fayneau.
-These consist of mathematical drawings, architectural details, sections, plans and elevations of the buildings made by Guarini himself in Turin, his churches in Paris, Lisbon, Messina and Prague, and the layouts of his works projected in Vicenza, Verona and Oropa.
-Guarini dominated much of the existing literature on architecture and mathematics and used, critically, certain passages from Vitruvius, Renaissance theorists and Delorme, as well as some of his contemporaries, such as J. de Caramuel and CF Millet de Chales. .
+These consist of mathematical drawings, architectural details, sections, plans and elevations of the buildings made by Guarini himself in Turin, his churches in Paris, Lisbon, Messina and Prague, and the layouts of his projected works in Vicenza, Verona and Oropa.
+Guarini mastered much of the existing literature on architecture and mathematics and used, critically, certain passages of Vitruvius, Renaissance theorists and Delorme, as well as some of his contemporaries, such as J. de Caramuel and CF Millet de Chales .

 At the inaugural lecture of the symposium on Guarini held in 1968, Rudolf Wittkower summarized the ideas contained in Civil Architecture and the methods of its author, emphasizing above all the clarity with which the treatise is organized the good critical sense of Guarini at the time of correcting the traditional rules, its new inventions, its deep erudition, its admiration by the gothic one and his use of techniques such as stereotomy and projective geometry learned from the French.
 In front of one of Guarini's wonderful and extensive domes, the uninitiated art lover neither understands nor cares to understand the complicated geometry of its construction, thus fulfilling one of Guarini's principles in Civil Architecture: although it depends largely on mathematics, the end of architecture is to please and delight the viewer.